 - A description of your oxygen requirements.
 Do you need medical oxygen during the entire flight, or only under certain conditions?

 - A statement describing the maximum oxygen flow rate you require while the aircraft is in flight.

 Passengers using POCs may not sit in exit rows, nor may their POCs block another passenger's access to seats or to the airplane's aisles.
-Some airlines, such as Southwest, require POC users to sit in a window seat.
+Some airlines are more specific, such as Southwest, and require POC users to sit in a window seat.

 Powering Your Portable Oxygen Concentrator

 Air carriers are not required to let you plug your POC into the airplane's electrical system.
 You will need to bring enough batteries to power your POC for your entire flight, including gate time, taxi time, takeoff, in-air time, and landing.
 Almost all U.S. air carriers require you to bring enough batteries to power your POC for 150 percent of "flight time," which includes every minute spent on the aircraft, plus an allowance for gate holds and other delays.
 Others require you to have enough batteries to power your POC for flight time plus three hours.

 Contact your airline beforehand to confirm the duration of your flight.

 Extra batteries must be carefully packed in your carry-on luggage.
 You will not be allowed to bring your batteries with you if they are not packed properly.
 You must ensure that the terminals, or electrical contacts, on the batteries are taped up or otherwise protected from coming in contact with other items in your bag.
 If your batteries have recessed terminals, they do not need to be taped.

 Your POC and extra batteries are considered medical devices.
 While they will need to be screened by TSA personnel, they will not count against your carry-on baggage allowance.